Offensive-Panda/ProcessInjectionTechniques/Classic_Code_Injection_Local/readme.md

 	}
 ```
 * `WaitForSingleObject():` Waits until the specified object is in the signaled state or the time-out interval elapses.
-* `th:` Handle to the thread.
+* `hthread:` Handle to the thread.
-* `-1:` The time-out interval in milliseconds. -1 specifies an infinite time-out period, meaning it waits indefinitely until the thread has finished executing.
+* `500:` The time-out interval in milliseconds.
+500 specifies time-out period, meaning it waits for 500ms.

 ## Full Code
 ```cpp